learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

     - If you are using the RDKit pickles from the GEOM dataset, then a more in-depth discussion of the structure of the pickle files can be found [here](https://github.com/learningmatter-mit/geom/blob/master/tutorials/02_loading_rdkit_mols.ipynb).

 Details for the script are found in the file `dset_config.json`.
 This is where you should change the values for your project.
 The keys in the file are:
-- `max_specs` (int): Maximum number of species to include in your dataset.
-- `max_atoms` (int): Maximum number of atoms for a species that you will allow in your dataset.
+- `max_confs` (int): Maximum number of conformers for a species that you will allow in your dataset.
 If you don't want a limit, set this value to None.
-- `max_confs` (int): Similar to `max_atoms`, but for the maximum number of conformers in a species.
-- `nbrlist_cutoff` (float): cutoff for generating the 3D neighbor list
 - `summary_path` (str): The path to the `JSON` file that contains a summary of the superset (the species from which you will sample to make your dataset).
 It has all the information about the species, excluding conformer/structural information.
 It also has the path to the corresponding pickle file, which has the structural information.
 - `dataset_folder` (str): The path to the folder you want to save your dataset in.
 - `pickle_folder` (str): The path to the folder that contains the pickle files.
-- `prop_sample_path`: Path to the `JSON` file that contains all the info of `summary_path`, but also whether a species is in the train/val/test sets, or is not being used in the current dataset.
 - `num_threads` (int): How many files you want to divide your total dataset into.
 Conformer datasets can get quite large, so you may not want a single huge dataset that can't be loaded into memory.
 Instead you may want `num_threads` datasets.
 For example, if you perform parallel training with `N` GPUs, then you'll want to set `num_threads` to `N`.
 During train time, each parallel GPU thread will only read in one of these `N` datasets.
 For `m` GPUs per node, the node will only have to hold `m / N` of the total dataset in memory.
+- `csv_folder` (str): The folder in which you've saved your CSV files with the train, test, and split species.
-- `val_size` (int): absolute size of test set (i.e. number of species, not a proportion of the total dataset size)
+- `parallel_feat_threads` (int): Number of parallel threads to use when featurizing the dataset
-- `test_size` (int): same, but for the test set

-If you want to generate the splits yourself (e.g. with a ChemProp scaffold split), you can do so, and save to `prop_sample_path`.
-The script will then read the file.
-If you want the script to generate the splits itself, then the script can generate a split according to `sample_type`.

-- `sample_type` (str): Options are `random` and `classification`.
-    -  If you want a random sample, then set `sample_type` to `random`.
-In this case you don't have to specify the keys below.
-    - If you're doing a classification problem, you may want to generate a dataset whose proportion of positives is equal to the proportion of positives in the superset.
-To do this set `sample_type` to `classification`.
-In this case you'll also have to specify the keys below.

-- `prop` (str): The name of the binary property that your model is predicting
-- `pos_per_val` (int): number of positives that you want in the validation set
-- `pos_per_test` (int): number of positives that you want in the test set

 ### Reducing the number of conformers